ATTORNEY /

 Charles is an experienced trial attorney.
-For 28 years, he has handled business and financial disputes, and represented companies, individuals, trusts and estates.
+For 30 years, he has handled business and financial disputes, and represented companies, individuals, trusts and estates.
 He has successfully tried many multi-million dollar cases in Massachusetts state and federal courts, and arbitration proceedings, including several “Top Ten Trial Awards” in Massachusetts.
 He has also successfully briefed and argued cases before the Massachusetts Supreme Judicial Court and Appeals Court.
-Prestigious Chambers USA has previously recognized Charles as a top commercial litigator in Boston, and Law and Politics Magazine has named Charles a “New England Super Lawyer” in the area of business litigation since 2005.
-He chairs Sheehan Phinney’s Business Litigation Group in Boston.
+Prestigious Chambers USA has previously recognized Charles as a top commercial litigator in Boston, Law and Politics Magazine has named Charles a “New England Super Lawyer” in the area of business litigation since 2005, and Massachusetts Lawyers Weekly recently selected Charles as a 2024 “Go-To Lawyer” for Business Litigation in Massachusetts.
+He chairs Sheehan Phinney’s Litigation Practice Group in Boston.

 • Represented Official Committee of Unsecured Creditors in the involuntary bankruptcy case of New England Confectionery Company (NECCO) that resulted in distribution of nearly $7.4 million to trade creditors in 2021.